Avoid Fair Housing Pitfalls as a Texas Landlord

 Occupancy is another “inconsistency” magnet.

-The pitfall isn’t having an occupancy standard—it’s applying it differently depending on who the household is.
+The pitfall is not having an occupancy standard.
+Instead, the pitfall is applying it differently depending on who the household is.

 If you have an occupancy guideline, keep it objective, written, and consistently applied.
 If a household requests an exception, treat it as a process decision, not a personal one.